The Warm Home Discount Scheme 2016/17 is now open. Before applying for the scheme please check your eligibility below.

 First, check whether you’re eligible to apply for the scheme with our eligibility criteria below.
 If you feel you are, you will need to fill out the application form on the right.
 Our scheme is first come first served and even if you received the discount last year you will need to apply again for this year’s scheme.

 Some people will automatically qualify for the Warm Home Discount and are in what is called the Core Group.
 If you fall into this group, you will receive a letter direct from the Department for Work and Pensions (DWP).
-These will be sent out by 10 September 2015.
-If you receive a letter, you do not need to contact us and your rebate will be automatically applied to your account by March 31 2016.
+If you receive a letter, you do not need to contact us and your rebate will be automatically applied to your account by May 2016.
 For more information about the Core Group, see below.

 If you do not receive a letter from DWP, you may be eligible to apply for the Broader Group.
 You can check your eligibility below.